BENEFITS

 Relationships

-What if we understand a relationship as an encounter between individuals which allows and assists each one to understand themselves more clearly?
+What if we understand a relationship as an encounter between individuals which allows and assists each one to see themselves more clearly?

 Relating

-The approach focuses on breaking down outworn and obsolete notions of relationships, shifting attention instead onto how we are ‘relating.’
+The approach focuses on breaking down programmed and unhelpful definitions of relationships, shifting attention instead onto how we are ‘relating.’

-Consequently we come to a much better understanding of our beliefs and programs about love, romance, sex, attractions and repellents in relation to others and uncover the real reasons for the making and breaking of these bonds.
+• Generate a clearer understanding of beliefs and programs around love, romance, sex - attractions and repellents in relation to others and uncover the real reasons for the making and breaking of these bonds.

 Mirroring

 Less dependent, toxic, demanding and resentful relations arise giving way to healthier bonds, enhancing each person as an individual first.
-Again we may have to break down the conditioned and mostly unrealistic expectations we place on each other as rescuers, fixers, heroes and lovers.
+We may have to break down the conditioned and mostly unrealistic expectations we place on each other as rescuers, fixers, heroes and lovers.

 This in turn reduces the common fears that prevent most people from leaving toxic or stale relationships, to be alone or to enter into new ones, from settling for what they know, even if it is unfulfilling, incompatible or abusive, to staying for financial reasons, convenience, misguided loyalty or obligation, children, approval, image or fear of being alone.

 By targeting and breaking down the particular irrational fears keeping them trapped or confused, each partner can come to understand how and why communication, connection and intimacy operate as they do within their relationship unit.
-The two most common fears of 'getting hurt' and 'being rejected' can also then be challenged and processed from a fresh perspective.
+The two most common fears of getting hurt and being rejected can also then be understood and processed from a new perspective.

-As we eradicate the superficial reasons underlying relationships, a new understanding develops and clearer choices can be made.
-As fears are taken into account and dealt with effectively, each individual can be clear and honest about their real needs and reasons for staying in a relationship, or if need be, leaving to pursue their own happiness.
+As we eliminate the superficial reasons underlying relationship bonds, a new understanding develops and clearer choices can be made.
+This may allow ailing relationships to recover too as each person is there through a sincere choice, so even bridges rebuilt can last.
+Fears and doubts are taken into account and dealt with effectively, so each individual can be clear and honest about their real needs and reasons for staying in a relationship, or if need be, leaving to pursue their own happiness.

 Tracy James